top of page

 What if I don't want to talk about something?

-• If there is a risk of harm to yourself or others including child exploitation or abuse
+• Risk of harm to self or others (including child abuse or exploitation)

 How long will counselling take?